MatteoGgl/pixel-avatar/README.md

 ## Features

-* Generates 5x5 pixel avatars
+* Generates different sized pixel avatars
+* Background color
 * Random colors

 ## Todo

+* Create a frontend to handle all these options
   * Make avatar color selectable
-* Different avatar dimensions
+  * :heavy_check_mark: Different avatar dimensions
   * Generate multiple avatars at the same time
 * Better organization of the code
 * Implement tests with Jasmine
 * Write tests for Jasmine